Skip to content

 Key Takeaways

 Called-up share capital refers to a technical point of law and accounting.
-The concept seeks to distinguish between all the shares a company has issued for which the company can demand payment and shares issued on more uncertain grounds.
 Only a company’s called-up share capital is part of its share capital for accounting purposes.
 Uncalled share capital represents shares issued without a definite agreement on payment terms.
-The distinction between called-up and uncalled share capital ensures clarity in financial statements, reflecting only those shares with enforceable payment commitments, thereby protecting creditors’ interests in cases of insolvency.
+The distinction between this and uncalled share capital ensures clarity in financial statements, reflecting only those shares with enforceable payment commitments, thereby protecting creditors’ interests in cases of insolvency.

 Frequently Asked Questions